 Fall 2017's The Monument studio, led by visiting critics Emanuel Christ and Christoph Gantenbein, aims to design a contemporary version of a monument during a time when the collective expression of the public sphere—or, more politically speaking, the value of democracy—has been called into question.
 Earlier this semester, the studio traveled to Washington D.C., Charlottesville, and Monticello to view a range of U.S. monuments up close.
-Meng Jiang (MArch '19) shared some of the highlights of their trip.
+Below are a few of the highlights of their trip.

 Text and photos by Meng Jiang (MArch '19)